chaosemer/init-dir/README.md

 * Avoid duplicating built-in Emacs functionality.
-For example in all elisp code you can use the form `(when (eq system-type 'windows-nt) ...)` to run code only on Windows so init-dir doesn't have any special "only runs on Windows" functionality..
+For example in all elisp code you can use the form `(when (eq system-type 'windows-nt) ...)` to run code only on Windows so init-dir doesn't have any special "only runs on Windows" functionality.

 ## Installation